anildas01/anildas01/README.md

 - 👯 I’m looking to collaborate on Awesome Projects
 - 💬 Ask me about Flutter
 - 📫 How to reach me: anildazz0kk0@gmail.com
-- ⚡ Fun fact: Flutter Is Easy
+- ⚡ Fun fact: Flutter Is fun